chibz3/Movie_Recommendation_Engine/README.md

 leveraging scipy we turned our pivot table into a sparse matrix.
 Finally, we fit our sparse matrix to a KNN model with which to use in finding similar users.

 The core of our engine is around 3 actions.
-Given a user and model that has been trained, our engine uses the suggest_movie funtion, which itself calls the get_new_movies and score_movie functions, in order to return a rated list of movies the user who has never seen, sorted by highest predicted rating.
+Given a user and model that has been trained, our engine uses the suggest_movie function, which itself calls the get_new_movies and score_movie functions, in order to return a rated list of movies the user who has never seen, sorted by highest predicted rating.

 get_new_movies uses the model to find at least 5 neighbors to compare movies to.
 The function will return at least 10 movies that the user has not rated.
 Should the initial 5 neighbors not have at least 10 new movies for our use, the process is repeated with more neighbors until 10 titles are found.

 score_movie takes in a userId and movie title.
-It creates a sparse matrix for only users who have seen the movie; this takes care of the cases where you don't know how many neighbors you need to choose for a user in order to get the sufficient amount who have seen the specific movie in order to score it.
+It creates a sparse matrix for only users who have seen the movie; this takes care of the cases where you don't know how many neighbors you need to choose for a user in order to get a sufficient amount who have seen the specific movie in order to score it.
 It will use this matrix to find the 5 users who have seen the movie closest to the given user, take the mean of their weighted rating, and then add our user's average rating back to the mean to give an unweighted prediction.

 After enacting get_new_movies and score_movie, suggest_movies sorts all of the new movies by predicted rating and outputs the top 5.